ioakeim-h/boot.dev/Learn Linux.md

 00000080: 008b 3a06
 ```

-We can then decompress this with Python and view the text:
+We can decompress this with Python and view the text:
 ```python
 import zlib